 Rensselaer is a somewhat small city located in the state of New York.
 With a population of 9,248 people and seven associated neighborhoods, Rensselaer is the 198th largest community in New York.
-Rensselaer has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Rensselaer was built prior to World War II, making it one of the older and more historic cities in the country.

 Even though Rensselaer is a smaller city, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.